-Big Red soda is a fruit soda that is red in color and has a sweet, fruity flavor.
-It is a carbonated beverage that’s sweetened with high fructose corn syrup.
+Big Red soda is a fruit soda that is red and has a sweet, fruity flavor.
+It is a carbonated beverage that is sweetened with high fructose corn syrup.
 This beverage contains about 34 mg of caffeine per 12-ounce can, and 63 mg per 20-oz can.
 This is a bit less than most sodas and roughly less than half of a cup of coffee, which is about 95 mg for an 8-oz cup.

 So, the caffeine content of Big Red soda is not especially high, but it’s also not especially low.
 If caffeine is something that you need to reduce your intake of, then you may want to choose beverages that have lower caffeine levels.
 However, if you do not need to reduce your caffeine intake, then drinking Big Red soda is not a bad choice compared to high-caffeine sodas such as Mountain Dew.

 How Does Big Red Caffeine Content Compare to Other Sodas?